libdap Updated for version 3.21.1

 Public Member Functions

-virtual void add_var (BaseType *bt, Part part=nil)
+void add_var (BaseType *bt, Part part=nil) override

-virtual void add_var_nocopy (BaseType *bt, Part part=nil)
+void add_var_nocopy (BaseType *bt, Part part=nil) override

-virtual unsigned int buf2val (void **)
+unsigned int buf2val (void **) override

-virtual bool check_semantics (string &msg, bool all=false)
+bool check_semantics (string &msg, bool all=false) override

 virtual void clear_local_data ()

-virtual void compute_checksum (Crc32 &checksum)
+void compute_checksum (Crc32 &checksum) override

 virtual bool d4_ops (BaseType *b, int op)